CharlesThawnpi/movievirus-docs/master-instruction-source.md

   - validation entry point
 - All enforcement logic must be validated against backend/database, not Telegram session state.

+Phase-1 admin scope note:
+- Phase 1 operates with a single admin account in practice.
+- The architecture may remain future-ready for multi-admin role expansion later.
+- Do not recommend full role-based access control complexity for Phase 1 unless explicitly requested.

 Expanded WebApp-first rule:
 - As a default planning preference, any business setting, UX wording, payment-facing instruction, or adjustable operational value that may reasonably need future change should be manageable through WebApp-backed configuration or database records, not hardcoded in scripts.
 - Prefer WebApp-managed control for: